Adaptive Relaxation based Non-Conservative Chance Constrained Stochastic MPC: Introduction

-Work similar to~\cite{korda2014stochastic} was done by authors in~\cite{time_avg} where chance constrained SMPC was reformulated for online implementation, using the memory of past violations.
-The authors in~\cite{time_avg} proposed two methods imposing a bound on the time-average of (i) number of constraint violations in the first method, and (ii) a loss metric based on a convex loss function of constraint violations in the other method.
+The authors in~\cite{time_avg} adaptively relaxed the MPC state constraints online based on the time-average of (i) the number of constraint violations in the first method, and (ii) a loss metric based on a convex loss function of constraint violations in the other method.
 Instead of providing asymptotic bounds on constraint violations as done in previous works like~\cite{IEEE_1,munoz2018stochastic}, the authors provided stronger robust bounds in closed-loop over finite time periods.
-A practical limitation of~\cite{time_avg} for our application (economic MG dispatch) is the assumption of an objective function that is composed of stage costs with quadratic penalties on control inputs and state deviations from an a-priori defined robust positively invariant target set.
+A practical limitation of~\cite{time_avg} for our application (economic MG dispatch) is the assumption of an objective function that is composed of stage costs with quadratic penalties on predicted control inputs and state deviations from an a-priori defined robust positively invariant target set.
 Construction of a non-conservative robust positively invariant target state set is difficult.
 Additionally, electricity costs due to grid imports in a MG with BESS cannot be expressed by stage costs with quadratic penalties on control inputs and state deviations, because economic stage costs are not necessarily positive definite with respect to the target set of states and/or control inputs~\cite{rawlings2012fundamentals}.\footnote{Economic MG dispatch involves usage of the electricity cost function directly as the objective function of the MPC controller.
 Electricity costs incurred by the MG to the utility involve time-of-use energy charges and demand charges.
 Energy charges (\$/kWh) are incurred based on the volumetric import of electricity from the grid, while demand charges (\$/kW) are incurred based on the maximum load import from the grid over the month.
-Two distinct time-of-use demand charges are used: one based on maximum grid imports for the whole month called non-coincident demand charge (NCDC), added on top of maximum grid import between 16:00-21:00 h of all days of the month, called on-peak demand charges (OPDC).
-For commercial and industrial customers, demand charge costs can reach as high as 30-70\% of the monthly electricity costs~\cite{Demand_charges}.}
+Two distinct time-of-use demand charges are used: one based on maximum grid imports for the whole month called non-coincident demand peak (NCDP), added on top of maximum grid import between 16:00-21:00 h of all days of the month, called on-peak demand peak (OPDP).
+The demand charges associated with NCDP and OPDP are called non-coincident demand charges (NCDC), and on-peak demand charges (OPDC) respectively.
+For commercial and industrial customers, demand charge costs are typically 30-70\% of the monthly electricity costs~\cite{Demand_charges}.} Moreover, the uncertainty is incorporated by bounding the predicted states in state tubes which require a-priori specification of the uncertainty set, and the computation time is similar to a corresponding robust MPC problem which is more expensive than the nominal MPC.